 How to Fill Out & Submit a Telework Form

-To request a telework arrangement, please get in touch with your department's administrator, and they will start a case on your behalf in Interfolio.
-Once the form has been filled out your direct supervisor/manager will need to review and approve/deny.
-If approved it will go on to the unit leadership (Chair or Director), who will review and approve/deny.
-Finally, the Dean's office will review and if approved, retain a copy of the finalized agreement for HR purposes.
+Back to TopTo request a telework arrangement, please fill out the required Telework Form.
+Once the form has been filled out it will route to the supervisor to review and approve/deny.
+If approved it will then route to the unit leadership (Chair or Director), who will review and approve/deny.
+Finally, if necessary, the Dean's office will review and if approved.

 A couple of operational tips and tricks;